Pirates vs. Marlins Player Props Betting Odds

-The Miami Marlins host the Pittsburgh Pirates at LoanDepot park on Thursday at 6:40 PM ET.
-Those looking to place a player prop bet can find odds for Luis Arraez and others in this matchup.
+Player prop bet odds for Luis Arraez, Andrew McCutchen and others are listed when the Miami Marlins host the Pittsburgh Pirates at LoanDepot park on Friday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!